Lalitpur district, India: Demographics

 At the time of the 2011 Census of India, 81.60% of the population in the district spoke Hindi and 17.51% Bundeli as their first language.

 Transport

 The city is well connected by railways and road transport.

 Railways

 Lalitpur Junction railway station falls under main railway line of India.
 It is well connected by train services to all parts of the country.
 Daily trains are available to Mumbai, Delhi, Kolkata (Howrah), Chen nai, Agra, Jammu Tawi, Bangalore (Bengaluru), Trivendrum, Indore, Ahmedabad, Pune, Jammu, Lucknow, Bhopal, Jabalpur, Kanpur and other major towns.

 Lalitpur station is a junction now, with trains directly to Khajuraho, Singrauli, Satna & Tikamgarh.

 Road transport

 India's biggest national highway from Kashmir to Kanyakumari NH-44 passes through Lalitpur, connecting major cities of India.

-Bus facility to major cities - Kanpur, Indore, Bhopal, Sagar, Panna.
+Bus facility to major cities - Kanpur, Jhansi, Agra, Gwalior, Indore, Bhopal, Sagar, Panna.

-Note: Lalitpur district in UP is also known for Uranium deposits.